mjziebarth/REHEATFUNQ/docs/usage/installation.rst

 are installed.
 Installation might differ per operating system.
 Most of the Python packages should be available from PyPI.

-A local install of REHEATFUNQ requires the
-`Mebuex <https://github.com/mjziebarth/Mebuex>`__ package.
-This package can be installed using the following command:

-.. code :: bash

-   pip install 'mebuex @ git+https://github.com/mjziebarth/Mebuex'

 Afterwards, to install REHEATFUNQ locally, run the following command in the REHEATFUNQ source code root directory